Capitoline Wolf: Modern use and symbolism

 The 1976 TV series I, Claudius also features the statue in its depiction of the interior of the Senate House.

-In the 2009 film Agora, set in 5th-century Alexandria, the Capitoline Wolf—complete with the del Pollaiolo twins—can be seen in the prefect's palace.
-This is visible in the scene before Hypatia's capture, directly behind her character.

-In Rick Riordan's novel The Son of Neptune, Lupa is the wolf that trains all demigods who wish to enter Camp Jupiter.
-She trains Percy Jackson, and it is mentioned that she trained Jason Grace.
-It is also possible that she trained Frank Zhang, Hazel Levesque, and Reyna Avila Ramirez-Arellano.
-Although she is stern and tough, she still has a soft side.

 In the first episode of the American television programme The Addams Family, a mirror-image sculpture of the Capitoline Wolf is on display in the Addams's living room.
-It can be seen standing atop a table, just to the right of the main staircase.

 The Boston Latin School uses an image on the cover of their agenda book, which is the official school emblem.

-The Capitoline Wolf is used in Romania and Moldova as a symbol of the Latin origin of its inhabitants, and in some major cities, there are replicas of the original statue given as a gift from Italy at the beginning of the 20th century.

 The Capitoline Wolf is reimagined in Look at Me (new Capitoline Wolf), a 2011 installation by Polish artist Paweł Wocial.

 In the Nintendo game Animal Crossing: New Horizons, the Capitoline Wolf is a statue that can be obtained, albeit under the pseudonym of "Motherly statue".